mindey/IdeaLib/README.md

 The example below may be easier to understand, if you look at [IDL description](http://mindey.com/IdeaLib.html) my [blog post](http://blog.mindey.com/2014/12/07/comparing-two-ideas-simple-modelling-of-growth/).

+This is basically an idea of a library to leverage our decisions on the databases of ideas, and a language to create such databases by describing existing ideas.

 # Usage

 ```